bevyengine/bevy-website/content/contribute/helping-out/how-you-can-help.md

 Not even our Project Lead and Maintainers are exempt from reviews!
 By giving feedback on this work (and related supporting work), you can help us make sure our releases are both high-quality and timely.

 {% callout() %}
-Interested in reviewing but don't know where to start?
+Interested in reviewing, but don't know where to start?
 Check out [Reviewing Pull Requests](TODO)!
 {% end %}

 ## Joining a Working Group

 Bevy's active initiatives are organized into *temporary working groups*: public, open-membership teams where people work together to tackle a sizeable, well-scoped goal.
 Each working group coordinates through a dedicated forum-channel on [Discord], but they may also create issues or use project boards to organize and track their progress.

-You should consider joining a working group if you're interested in contributing but don't know where to start or what to work on.
+You should consider joining a working group if you're interested in contributing, but don't know where to start or what to work on.
 Choosing one and asking how to help can be a fantastic way to get up to speed and be immediately useful.

 There are no special requirements to participate in a working group — no applications, formal membership list, or even leadership.
 Anyone can help, and you should expect to compromise and work together with others to bring your shared vision to life.
 Working groups are *spaces*, not clubs.